 Holly Stone is a dancer, choreographer, engineer, film-maker, and educator currently living in Lawrence, MA.

 Holly is creatively driven to unify her artistic and scientific interests.
-She graduated with degrees in Bioengineering and Neuroscience from Syracuse University in 2014, and worked at Bristol-Myers Squibb as a chemical engineer until 2017.
-She left the private sector to pursue an MFA in Performance and Choreography at Florida State University (FSU).
-Her thesis work, Strange Loops, uses contemporary dance and theatrical projection design to ask the question: How does human consciousness emerge from discrete, repetitive building blocks?
+They graduated with degrees in Bioengineering and Neuroscience from Syracuse University in 2014, and worked at Bristol-Myers Squibb as a chemical engineer until 2017.
+They left the private sector to pursue an MFA in Performance and Choreography at Florida State University (FSU).
+Their thesis work, Strange Loops, uses contemporary dance and theatrical projection design to ask the question: How does human consciousness emerge from discrete, repetitive building blocks?

 Holly is an educator across a wide variety of settings, bringing energy and skill to all levels from academia to community centers.
-She was the founding coach to the Syracuse University Ballroom Team from 2012-2017, and at FSU she has developed her own Ballroom Dance course that prioritizes equitable partnering and cultural literacy to non-major dance students.
-She also teaches ballet, and strives to synthesize performance quality with technical excellence across all ability levels.
+They were the founding coach to the Syracuse University Ballroom Team from 2012-2017, and at FSU they developed her own Ballroom Dance course that prioritizes equitable partnering and cultural literacy to non-major dance students.
+They also teach ballet, and strives to synthesize performance quality with technical excellence across all ability levels.